ParsVoice: A Large-Scale Multi-Speaker Persian Speech Corpus for Text-to-Speech Synthesis: ParsVoice

 \subsubsection{Audio Quality Metrics}

-The audio quality framework assesses recordings for overall clarity, absence of distortions, and suitability for speech processing tasks.
-Each file is automatically analyzed, and a composite quality score is calculated based on standard audio metrics, including estimated signal-to-noise ratio, dynamic range, spectral features, MFCC variance, clipping, silence, background music presence (using inaSpeechSegmenter \cite{ddoukhanmirex2018}), and duration.
-Metrics are normalized to $[0,1]$ and empirically weighted to produce a final score.
-Recordings scoring above 0.9 are high quality, 0.75-0.9 are acceptable, and below 0.75 are low quality.
-Higher scores reflect cleaner recordings, while lower scores indicate noise, distortion, silence, or background music.
+The audio quality framework assesses recordings for overall clarity, absence of distortions, and suitability for speech processing.
+Metrics include estimated signal-to-noise ratio, dynamic range, clipping ratio, silence ratio, background music presence (detected via inaSpeechSegmenter~\cite{ddoukhanmirex2018}), and duration.
+Each segment receives a composite score on a 0--100 scale; recordings are classified into three tiers: high quality ($\geq 90$), acceptable (75--89), and low quality ($< 75$, excluded from TTS use).
+Full scoring rules, metric descriptions, and score distributions are provided in Appendices~\ref{app:quality_details} and~\ref{app:corpus_statistics}.